42ity/fty-common/README.md

 The "..." section is a string follow by any parameters as the printf functions.

 ### How to format log
-The log system use the format of patternlayout of log4cplus (see http://log4cplus.sourceforge.net/docs/html/classlog4cplus_1_1PatternLayout.html).
+The logging system use the format from patternlayout of log4cplus (see http://log4cplus.sourceforge.net/docs/html/classlog4cplus_1_1PatternLayout.html).

 If there is no configuration file, the default format is :
 <code>"%d{%b %-2d %H:%M:%S.%q} %h %t [%i] -%-5p- %M (%l) %m%n"</code>

 For example, with this code :
 <code>log_info(test, "This is a %s log test number %d", "info", 1);</code>

 The log generated will be :
 <code>Feb 15 10:28:29.036 jessie64 140004551534400 [2528] -INFO - log_fty_log_test (src/log/fty_log.cc:481) This is a info log test number 1</code>

-In your system, you can define a environment variable named BIOS_LOG_PATTERN to define a format pattern for all agent using fty_common and if the agent doesn't use a log configuration file.
+In your system, you can set an environment variable named BIOS_LOG_PATTERN to set a format pattern for all agents using fty-common and if the agent does not use a log configuration file.

 ### Log configuration file
-The agent can define a path to a log configuration file.
-The file use the format of a log4cplus configuration file (which is largely inspired from log4j format).
+The agent can set a path to a log configuration file.
+The file use the syntax of a log4cplus configuration file (which is largely inspired from log4j syntax).
-So for a fty-test agent, to redirect INFO message to the console and the ERROR message in a file, the log configuration file will be :
+So for a fty-test agent, to redirect INFO messages to the console and ERROR messages in a file, the log configuration file will be :

 ````